 A critical but supportive environment is achieved through a combination of workshops, research seminars and e-learning.
-You will be introduced to the practicalities of preparing and submitting your work for publication.
+You will be introduced to the practicalities of preparing and submitting your work for possible publication.

 Modules also make use of Virtual Learning Environments for assessments and you may be asked to view material online and then to respond to it (Literary and Critical Arts Research Methods).

 You will receive tutor support in class and through our VLE in order to prepare you for each assessment point.
 We also have library facilities online and at campus.

 Employability & Careers

 Many of our students use the course to generate and hone their own writing for publication.
 Our creative practice modules are designed with eventual publication in mind.
-For example, in our Novel Writing module you will be taught how to write a synopsis for submission to an agent or publisher.
+Our assessments are designed around publication, performance and/or production.
 Several of our students have had publication success (see below).

 The MA is also a great choice for those wishing to enhance their employment and professional opportunities in editorial and publishing careers.
 The programme is suitable for those who would like to become teachers of English literature and creative writing as well as those who are already teachers.
-For example, teachers of English at ‘A’ Level and GCSE often find the course suitable for professional development purposes, providing them with skills to enhance their teaching of creative writing within their current curricula.
+For example, teachers of English at 'A' Level and GCSE often find the course suitable for professional development purposes, providing them with skills to enhance their teaching of English literature creative writing within their current curricula.